 Terms of reference

-(1) To approve the Council Tax base on behalf of the Council.
+1. To approve the Council Tax base on behalf of the Council.

-(2) To approve the Business Rates Tax base on behalf of the Council.
+2. To approve the Business Rates Tax base on behalf of the Council.

-(3) To consider and subsequently approve the Council's statement of accounts and to consider any reports produced by the Chief Finance Officer in accordance with the duty to make arrangements for the proper administration of the Council's financial affairs, but not in respect of the formulation of a plan or strategy which is a function of the Cabinet (and subject to final approval by the Council) or detailed operational matters which are within the purview of the Cabinet.
+3. To consider and subsequently approve the Council's Statement of Accounts and to consider any reports produced by the Chief Finance Officer in accordance with the duty to make arrangements for the proper administration of the Council's financial affairs, but not in respect of the formulation of a plan or strategy which is a function of the Cabinet (and subject to final approval by the Council) or detailed operational matters which are within the purview of the Cabinet.

-(4) Subject to the Council's Scheme of Delegation, to consider all personnel-related issues which are not within the terms of reference of any other committee or otherwise reserved to Council including the appointment of an independent person to undertake investigations as required into allegations of misconduct against the Chief Executive, Monitoring Officer or Chief Finance Officer.
+4. Subject to the Council's Scheme of Delegation, to consider all personnel-related issues which are not within the terms of reference of any other committee or otherwise reserved to Full Council including the appointment of an independent person to undertake investigations as required into allegations of misconduct against the Chief Executive, Monitoring Officer or Chief Finance Officer.

-(5) Subject to the Council’s Scheme of Delegation to officers, to discharge the Council’s functions in relation to health and safety at work, to the extent that those functions are discharged otherwise than in the Council’s capacity as employer.
+5. Subject to the Council’s Scheme of Delegation to officers, to discharge the Council’s functions in relation to health and safety at work, to the extent that those functions are discharged otherwise than in the Council’s capacity as employer.

-(6) To consider any adverse report issued by the Local Government Ombudsman, which includes a finding that injustice has been caused to a person aggrieved in consequence of maladministration, together with the action to be taken by the Council in response (including any compensation payments made).
+6. To consider any adverse report issued by the Local Government Ombudsman, which includes a finding that injustice has been caused to a person aggrieved in consequence of maladministration, together with the action to be taken by the Council in response (including any compensation payments made).

-(7) To consider any adverse report issued by the Independent Housing Ombudsman, which includes a finding that injustice has been caused to a person aggrieved in consequence of maladministration, together with the action taken by the Council in response (including any compensation payments made).
+7. To consider any adverse report issued by the Independent Housing Ombudsman, which includes a finding that injustice has been caused to a person aggrieved in consequence of maladministration, together with the action taken by the Council in response (including any compensation payments made).

 8. To exercise the functions, powers and duties of the Council as Trustee of all trusts for which the Council is corporate trustee except insofar as those functions have been delegated to Strategic Directors of the Council.

-(10)The functions of the Council under the Rush Common Act 1806, and the determination of applications for consent under the Rush Common Act 1806 other than applications for which no objections have been received that the Assistant Director, Planning and Development considers should be approved.
+10. The functions of the Council under the Rush Common Act 1806, and the determination of applications for consent under the Rush Common Act 1806 other than applications for which no objections have been received that the Director of Regeneration, Planning and Neighbourhoods considers should be approved.

-(12)To consider and approve the naming of local streets and buildings in all cases where there are unresolved objections.
+11. To consider and approve the naming of local streets and buildings in all cases where there are unresolved objections.

-(13)To make an order identifying a place as a designated public place for the purposes of police powers in relation to alcohol consumption (under Section 13(2) of the Criminal Justice and Police Act 2001)
+12. To make an order identifying a place as a designated public place for the purposes of police powers in relation to alcohol consumption (under the Criminal Justice and Police Act 2001, Section 13(2)).

-(14)Subject to the Council’s Scheme of Delegation to officers, to discharge the Council’s functions in relation to elections.
+13. Subject to the Council’s Scheme of Delegation to officers, to discharge the Council’s functions in relation to elections.

-(15)Any issue which in the professional opinion of the Chief Executive, or Strategic Directors should be referred to the Committee.
+14. Any issue which in the professional opinion of the Chief Executive, Strategic Directors should be referred to the Committee.

-(16)Any matter which has been referred by the Council or from another committee for determination.
+15. Any matter which has been referred by Full Council or from another committee for determination.

-(17)The setting up of sub-committees and panels and the setting of their terms of reference.
+16. The setting up of sub-committees and panels and the setting of their terms of reference.

-(18)All other matters which are non-Cabinet functions and which are not otherwise reserved to Council are not within the terms of reference of any other committee and which are not delegated.
+17. All other matters which are non-Cabinet functions, which are not otherwise reserved to Full Council nor are within the terms of reference of any other committee and which are not delegated.

 Specific Audit Functions